cupy/cupy/docs/source/tutorial/basic.rst

 One of the most fundamental parameterized functions is the :class:`~functions.Linear` function (a.k.a. *fully-connected layer* or *affine transformation*).
 It represents a mathematical function :math:`f(x) = Wx + b`, where the matrix :math:`W` and the vector :math:`b` are parameters.
-A linear function from three-dimensional space to two-dimensional space is defined by
+A linear function from three-dimensional space to two-dimensional space is defined by:

 .. doctest::